 The company focusing statement should be something carefully thought out and then repeated over and over: in team meetings, one-on-ones and as part of any decision-making process.

 When done well and actually used, a focusing statement gradually becomes company culture.

 The Farthest Down the Chain Principle

-The final key element is what I call the Farthest Down the Chain Principle.
-In order to maximize the effectiveness of fast transients and the focusing statement, you have to devolve maximum responsibility onto the subordinate, in return for his or her pledge to use his/her initiative and creativity to accomplish the task, consistent with your ground rules.
+The final key element is the Farthest Down the Chain Principle.
+In order to maximize the effectiveness of fast transients and the focusing statement, you have to devolve maximum responsibility onto the subordinate, in return for their pledge to use their initiative and creativity to accomplish the task, consistent with your ground rules.

-You want the people making the decisions to have an intuitive knowledge, what Boyd called fignerspitzengefuhl, of the customer and the competitive environment.
+You want the people making the decisions to have an intuitive knowledge, what Boyd called fingerspitzengefühl, of the customer and the competitive environment.

 Fingerspitzengefühl is a German word that translates literally to “fingertips feeling”, but it’s probably easier to understand as “intuitive feel” or “having one’s finger on the pulse”.

 In Medieval Japan, samurai practiced with their swords until the weapon became “an extension of their arm”.
 Once the fight began, if you stopped to think, you were dead.
 You had to be able to feel how the fight was going.

 The Greeks called it mētis.
 Odysseus, the protagonist of Homer’s Odyssey, was praised for his mētis.
 Odysseus not only knew how to deceive Circe, the Cyclops, and Polyphemus but also knew when to drive his men harder and when to pull back.